The David R. Cheriton School of Computer Science in the Faculty of Mathematics at the University of Waterloo is constituted to:

 - Awards Committee: considers candidates for faculty and student awards, and may prepare nomination materials for such awards.
 In addition to appointed faculty members, this committee includes one graduate student.

 - Commons: fosters community spirit in the School.
-In addition to appointed faculty members, this committee includes one undergraduate student, one graduate student, and some staff members.
+In addition to appointed faculty members, this committee includes one graduate student, and some staff members.

 - Graduate Recruiting: is responsible for recruiting students to Computer Science graduate programs.
-In addition to appointed faculty members, the committee includes either the Director or Associate Director of Graduate Studies ex officio and one graduate student.
+In addition to appointed faculty members, the committee includes either the Director or Associate Director of Graduate Studies ex officio, one undergraduate student, and one graduate student.

 - Undergraduate Recruiting: is responsible for recruiting students to Computer Science undergraduate programs.
 In addition to appointed faculty members, the committee includes either the Director or Associate Director of Undergraduate Studies ex officio and one undergraduate student.